 (5) Functional test.
-Business Apportionable income also includes income from tangible and intangible property, if the acquisition, management, employment, development, and or disposition of the property constitute integral parts of is or was related to the operation of the taxpayer's regular trade or business operations.
-"Property" includes any interest in, control over, or use in property (whether the interest is held directly, beneficially, by contract, or otherwise) that materially contributes to the production of business apportionable income.
-"Acquisition" refers to the act of obtaining an interest in property.
-"Management" refers to the oversight, direction, or control (directly or by delegation) of the property for the use or benefit of the trade or business.
-"Employment" refers to control.
+Business Apportionable income also includes income from tangible and intangible property, if the acquisition, management, employment, development, and or disposition of the property constitute integral parts of is or was related to the operation of the taxpayer's regular trade or business-operations.
+"Property" includes any direct or indirect interest in, control over, or use of real property, tangible personal property and intangible property by the taxpayer-in property (whether the-interest is held directly, beneficially, by contract, or otherwise) that materially-contributes to the production of business income.